aj47/SpeakMCPMobile/README.md

 - On native devices, the app uses expo-speech-recognition; on web, it falls back to the browser’s Web Speech API when available
 - Permissions for microphone and speech recognition are requested at runtime (see app.json for iOS `NSMicrophoneUsageDescription` and `NSSpeechRecognitionUsageDescription`; Android uses `RECORD_AUDIO`)

-## Inkeep API assumption
+## OpenAI API compatibility

-The app expects two Inkeep services:
-- Manage API: Used to list agents for your tenant/project
+The app works with any OpenAI-compatible API endpoint:
-- Run API: Chat completions endpoint at `/v1/chat/completions` supporting streaming (SSE or textual chunking); the client falls back gracefully when streaming readers aren’t available in React Native
+- Chat completions endpoint at `/v1/chat/completions` supporting streaming (SSE or textual chunking)
+- The client falls back gracefully when streaming readers aren’t available in React Native

-You can switch between Local and Cloud base URLs per service from Settings.
+- Compatible with OpenAI, Azure OpenAI, local models (Ollama, LM Studio), and other OpenAI-compatible services

 The API key is sent as `Authorization: Bearer <API_KEY>`.

 ## Screenshots